-Dr Larmon is currently a professor of Medicine and Emergency Medicine at the David Geffen School of Medicine at University of California at Los Angeles (UCLA).
+Dr. Larmon is currently a professor of Medicine and Emergency Medicine at the David Geffen School of Medicine at University of California at Los Angeles (UCLA).
 He was the founding Director of the UCLA Center for Prehospital Care.
-Dr. Larmon retired from the University in 2016, but was recalled as the Director Emeritus one month later.
+Dr. Larmon retired from the University in 2016, but was recalled as the Director Emeritus.
 He has been actively involved in Emergency Medical Services (EMS) for more than 45 years.

 Dr. Larmon has a vast amount of experience in EMS.
 He has worked as an ambulance attendant, NREMT-B, Lifeguard-Paramedic, Firefighter, Firefighter- Paramedic, EMS Educator, Researcher, Author, and Professor.